Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 Head and shoulders overlap

-Notice how both the left and right shoulder “overlap” to some degree.
+Notice how both the left and right shoulders “overlap” to some extent, sharing part of the same horizontal plane.

 Stick to the daily and weekly time frames

-Last but certainly not least are the time frames that tend to perform the best.
+Last, but certainly not least, are the time frames that tend to perform the best.

-While you can trade them on say a 1-hour or 4-hour chart, you run the risk of finding a lot of false positives.
+While it’s possible to trade them on a 1-hour or 4-hour chart, you run the risk of encountering many false positives—patterns that resemble a head and shoulders but don’t behave like one.

 To avoid this be sure to stick to the daily time frame and higher.

-Final Words
+Final Thoughts

 Frequently Asked Questions